powerhouse-inc/powerhouse-docs/docs/academy/04-WorkWithData/03-WorkingWithSubgraphs/04-WorkingWithSupergraph.md

 ## Use the Powerhouse Supergraph

-The Powerhouse supergraph for any given remote drive or reactor can be found under http://localhost:4001/graphql.
+The Powerhouse supergraph for any given remote drive or reactor can be found under `http://localhost:4001/graphql`.
+The gateway / supergraph available on `/graphql` combines all the subgraphs, except for the drive subgraph (which is accessible via `/d/:driveId`).
 To get to the endpoint open your localhost by starting the reactor and adding `graphql` to the end of the url.
 The following commands explain how you can test & try the supergraph.

 - Start the reactor: